 Warn all potentially affected staff of the risk of redundancy at an early stage in the process.
 This is especially important where you need to select between employees in similar roles.
 Consider using an At risk of redundancy letter for this purpose.

 Choose staff for redundancy carefully, fairly and rationally.
 This can be tricky to get right so, for more information, read Redundancy pooling and selection.
+Note that you will need to take extra care when making redundancies that involve employees who are pregnant or on maternity leave.
+For more information, read Redundancy and pregnancy or maternity leave.

 Consider any suitable alternative employment that might be available within your business (or a parent company if there is one), even if additional training may be needed.
 Keep considering this right up until the dismissal takes effect (ie during the notice period, after redundancy is confirmed).